 4 | Toledo Zoo

 The Toledo Zoo is ranked as one of the top zoos in the United States!
-During the holiday season, visiting the zoo lights is a MUST!
+During the holiday/winter season, one of the more popular activities for kids is visiting the zoo lights!
 They do such a beautiful job with the Lights Before Christmas exhibit and the enormous Christmas tree is a showstopper.
-This is another activity that is fun for people young and old!

 5 | Rutherford B. Hayes Presidential Museum